Projective unitary group

 In mathematics, the projective unitary group PU(n) is the quotient of the unitary group U(n) by the right multiplication of its center, U(1), embedded as scalars.

 Abstractly, it is the holomorphic isometry group of complex projective space, just as the projective orthogonal group is the isometry group of real projective space.

 In terms of matrices, elements of U(n) are complex n×n unitary matrices, and elements of the center are diagonal matrices equal to e^{iθ}I, where I is the identity matrix.
 Thus, elements of PU(n) correspond to equivalence classes of unitary matrices under multiplication by a constant phase θ.

 This space is not SU(n) (which only requires the determinant to be one), because SU(n) still contains elements e^{iθ}I where e^{iθ} is an n-th root of unity (since then det(e^{iθ}I) = e^{iθn} = 1).

 Abstractly, given a Hermitian space V, the group PU(V) is the image of the unitary group U(V) in the automorphism group of the projective space P(V).

 Projective special unitary group

 The projective special unitary group PSU(n) is equal to the projective unitary group, in contrast to the orthogonal case.

-The connections between the U(n), SU(n), their centers, and the projective unitary groups is shown in the Figure on the right (notice that in the figure the integers are denoted $\mathbf{Z}$ instead of $\mathbb{Z}$).
+The connections between the U(n), SU(n), their centers, and the projective unitary groups is shown in the commutative diagram (with exact rows and columns) on the right.

 The center $\mathrm{Z}(\mathrm{SU}(n))$ of the special unitary group $\mathrm{SU}(n)$ is the scalar matrices of the nth roots of unity: